nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Alternative format

-Advanced Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DELIVERY_DATE [o/ORDER_DESCRIPTION]... oi/ORDER_ITEM_INDEXES [t/TAG]...`
+Advanced Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DELIVERY_DATE oi/ORDER_ITEM_INDEXES [o/ORDER_DESCRIPTION]... [t/TAG]...`

+* The difference here compared to the previous format is that you can omit the `ORDER_DESCRIPTION` parameter is optional, but you need to include an `ORDER_ITEM_INDEXES` parameter.

-* If an order description already exists in the order items table of the GUI, you can specify its index instead of typing its entire name out.
+* This alternative format is aimed at saving you some typing.
+If an order description you want to type already exists in the order items table of the GUI, you can specify its index instead of typing its entire name out.

 * For example, for an order that involves chocolate cake, if `chocolate cake` exists in the order items table as shown in the screenshot below, instead of typing `o/chocolate cake`, you can type out `oi/1`